acroul/colors/README.md

 # Lines, Shapes, & Colors

 Hello!
 I decided to have some fun programmatically creating geometric art.
 I've always been a fan of abstract art that features sharp lines, solid shapes, & vibrant colors.
-It's clean, it's calming, and it's accessible.
 With code, we can procedurally draw some dynamic and (hopefully) aesthetically pleasing artscapes.
 Thank you for taking a look!

 This repo comprises a React app that serves as a directory for several different artscapes (just one so far :smile:).
-Each artscape has a simple directive: given a few guidelines, randomly draw some neat, interesting geometric art.
-React serves to provide some heirarchy & structure to each artscape and to the project as a whole, but CSS might just be the star of the show.
+Each artscape has a simple directive: given a few guidelines, randomly draw some neat, interesting geometric art..

 ## Artscapes